intro news biography articles live tv

-eighteen months later the johnson/panas sleeve for get the message retained the simplicity of its predecessor but managed to be much more bold, the large number ‘2’ somehow signifying the concise solidarity of the single as well as its place in the band’s discography. many of the varying international releases (particularly the uk and german cd singles) collectively remain the most complete electronic sleeves in both graphic and thematic terms — the subsequent mark farrow sleeve for the dna remixes 12" (below right), based on the iconography of motocross bike racing, was also suitably clean and direct. the us sleeves were less consistent, however, and unlike the uk and european versions a different colour was used for each ‘2’ — weirdly, orange on pink, green on blue and black on black were the schemes for the 12", cd and cassette maxi-singles (perhaps to emphasise the less prominent title).
+eighteen months later the johnson/panas sleeve for get the message retained the simplicity of its predecessor but managed to be much more bold, the large number ‘2’ somehow signifying the concise solidarity of the single as well as its place in the band’s discography. many of the varying international releases (particularly the uk and german cd singles) collectively remain the most complete electronic sleeves in both graphic and thematic terms — the subsequent mark farrow sleeve for the dna remixes 12", based on the iconography of motocross bike racing, was also suitably clean and direct. the us sleeves were less consistent, and unlike the uk and european versions a different colour was used for each ‘2’ — weirdly, orange on pink, green on blue, black on black and yellow on white were the schemes for the 12", cd and cassettes editions (perhaps to emphasise the less prominent title).

 johannes handschin’s flower-picking sun child for raise the pressure was simultaneously lush and meaningless. perhaps referencing new order’s technique (marr: “the sleeve concept’s down to bernard’s european aesthetic”), it was as perplexing as the anti-corruption rant in the sleevenotes and the title of the album itself, a phrase from jon savage’s book england’s dreaming (‘the national press had played down the sex pistols’ record and its success during the previous week, but on the sunday, two stories raised the pressure’). a profuse mishmash of thirty-something neuroses and luminous ambivalence, it’s a unique record with a unique sleeve, the best of which is the lp version.

-the 21st century get the message best of contrasts with the simplicity of the first and third albums, but complements the air-brushed sheen of raise the pressure. placing marr in the foreground is debatable. electronic may have been a democracy — a ‘duocracy’ — but johnny looks better when he’s more reserved, in a way that belies how influential he is. bernard was the singer and frontman. but no matter. it’s always been the content that comes first, and bernard and johnny were almost as consistent with their choice of sleeve design as they were with their brilliant music. note the smaller writing on this proof sleeve:
+the 21st-century get the message best of contrasts with the simplicity of the first and third albums, but complements the air-brushed sheen of raise the pressure. placing marr in the foreground is debatable. electronic may have been a democracy — a ‘duocracy’ — but johnny looks better when he’s more reserved, in a way that belies how influential he is. bernard was the singer and frontman. but no matter. it’s always been the content that comes first, and bernard and johnny were almost as consistent with their choice of sleeve design as they were with their brilliant music. note the smaller writing on this early sleeve.